 George Spencer Academy is eligible to receive £2,944 for 2022-23 from this fund for small group tuition to support the small number of students in George Spencer Academy Sixth Form who haven’t yet achieved a grade 4 in English and/or Maths or require specialist English or Maths support to complete certain courses.
 The allocated funding will be used to support all students who did not achieve a grade 4 or above in English and/or Maths by age 16 with priority given to students who may benefit from small group tuition to reach their full potential.
 The funding is used to support tuition costs only, this is the actual staff costs of delivering catch-up tuition in small groups of students by existing specialist teaching staff to provide targeted support.
 This tuition is focused on students’ specific needs, and is linked to classroom learning.

 Disadvantaged 6th form students are given priority support around UCAS applications and also priority careers advice and guidance through progress meetings with the Director of Futures.
 A 6th form Pastoral Support Assistant (PSA) works within an extended 6th Form team and has heightened focus on monitoring and supporting disadvantaged students in terms of their attendance, progress and mental health and wellbeing.
-Chromebooks are also available for any disadvantaged 6th form students who do not have access to a device outside of school.
-This is to support their independent learning.

 Further information on the 16-19 tuition fund is available here.